Sindhia-raj96/Elastic-Load-Balancer-AWS/README.md

 ![image](https://github.com/Sindhia-raj96/Elastic-Load-Balancer-AWS/assets/161922154/b6803ee0-5ccb-47d1-8c94-828e86b969eb)

 Step 4: Copy the DNS name from the created Load Balancer and paste it.
 The ELB automatically balances the load between those instances.
+It shows that how the ELB automatically distributes the incoming traffic across multiple targets.

 Instance 1: